Vasudhaiva Kutumbakam – Office Of International Programmes

 For the common application form for Exchange Programmes, pl click here

-2017-18 has begun with a lot of activity and action with the short course for the Macquarie University students and the augury for the years to come seem very exciting.
+2017-2018 has been a fulfilling year for the collaborative ventures of LSR and the prospects for the years to come seem very exciting.

 : Ms. Kasturi Kanthan